se-unrc/notifications/SRS.md

 Summarize the major functions the product must perform or must let the user perform.
 Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.

 ### 2.3 Product Constraints
-This subsection should provide a general description of any other items that will limit the developer’s options.
+This subsection should provide a general description of any other items that will limit the developerâ€™s options.
 These may include:

 * Interfaces to users, other applications or hardware.
 * Quality of service constraints.